After doing coffee enemas for seven years, my first question: do you have the best home enema kit?

 - Tubing cleaning brush

-If you are using a bag, it’s should either have a built-in hook, or you can use a metal one which can work with any size of wall or door hooks.
+If you are using a bag, it’s should either have a built-in hook, or you can use a metal one that can work with any size of wall or door hooks.

 For a place to lie down, I use a yoga mat as a cushion and a clean towel on a top instead of a sterile sheet.